Art History and Visual Culture Studies at Whitman

 Whitman College offers major and minor study programs in art history and visual culture studies.
 Both programs present a flexible and rigorous curriculum that incorporates perspectives from other fields, including Environmental Studies, Asian Studies, Race and Ethnic Studies, and German Studies.
 Our courses enable students to explore, understand and evaluate topics as diverse as the form and function of early Indo-Islamic architecture, European design theory and production, art and urban revitalization, and decolonizing the museum.
 Major and minor students become familiar with the history and historiography of visual texts, and contemporary interdisciplinary approaches to the study of representation in its multiple forms.

 Art History and Visual Culture Studies graduates go on to work in a host of fields.
 Many pursue advanced degrees and all continue to put the critical and creative skills they’ve acquired to use.
 A degree in AHVCS opens up an array of possibilities.
-Read more about the experiences of our graduates in their Alumni Reflections and by clicking on one of their quotes below.
+Read more about the experiences of our graduates on the Alumni Reflections page and by clicking on their quotes.

 Annotations & Announcements